AnnieW2014/GA_Capstone/README.md

 - Available amenities
 - Review scores and review counts
 - Information provided about the unit or host on Airbnb

+In the current analysis,
+1. Listings that charge over $1000/night were dropped.
+2. Neighborhoods and property types that have less than 100 listings were grouped under "Other", respectively.

 ##### Data Dictionary